 - For a fun twist on squirrel facts delivered in an insightfully humorous way, invite children to enjoy “What Squirrels Can Teach Us About Being Human” by Owlcation.

+Here’s another fun squirrel activity for kids.
 Did you know that squirrels are one of the most-watched mammals on Earth!?
-Observing different types of squirrels in their natural habitats is a great way to learn even more amazing facts about squirrels.
+Observing different types of squirrels in their natural habitats and engaging in common activities and behaviors is a great way to learn even more amazing facts about squirrels.

 Squirrels also use their tails to help them balance as they scurry across wires and jump from tree limb to limb and from tree limb to rooftop.
 When they fall, they use their fluffy tails as parachutes, and this is why squirrels are known to survive falls from a great height.